Muscle Group XV Injury — VA Rating (DC 5315)

 A 0% rating requires: Slight.
 A 30% rating requires: Severe.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Veterans rated for Group XV.Adduction of hip (1, 2, 3, 4); flexion of hip (1, 2); flexion of knee (4).(1) Adductor longus; (2) adductor brevis; (3) adductor magnus; (4) gracilis Function: Mesial thigh group may qualify for TDIU if the condition — alone or in combination with other service-connected disabilities — prevents substantially gainful employment.
-A single disability rated at 60% or higher (or multiple disabilities combining to 70%, with one at 40%) can support a TDIU claim under 38 CFR § 4.16.
+Group XV.Adduction of hip (1, 2, 3, 4); flexion of hip (1, 2); flexion of knee (4).(1) Adductor longus; (2) adductor brevis; (3) adductor magnus; (4) gracilis Function: Mesial thigh group maxes at 30%, well below the single-disability TDIU threshold.
+However, combined with other service-connected disabilities, TDIU may be achievable under 38 CFR § 4.16.
+Focus on establishing secondary conditions to increase the combined rating.

-Service connection for Group XV.Adduction of hip (1, 2, 3, 4); flexion of hip (1, 2); flexion of knee (4).(1) Adductor longus; (2) adductor brevis; (3) adductor magnus; (4) gracilis Function: Mesial thigh group requires three elements: (1) a current diagnosis of the condition, (2) an in-service event, injury, or disease, and (3) a medical nexus linking the current diagnosis to that in-service occurrence.
-A nexus letter from a treating or independent medical examiner is the most reliable nexus evidence.
+The key evidence for Group XV.Adduction of hip (1, 2, 3, 4); flexion of hip (1, 2); flexion of knee (4).(1) Adductor longus; (2) adductor brevis; (3) adductor magnus; (4) gracilis Function: Mesial thigh group is documentation of how the condition affects daily functioning.
+For musculoskeletal conditions, range of motion measurements (active, passive, weight-bearing, and non-weight-bearing per Correia v.
+McDonald) and flare-up documentation are critical.
+A nexus letter from a qualified medical professional linking the current severity to service is essential for contested claims.

 Get a Personalized Rating Analysis